 609a, Assessment of the Acutely and Critically Ill Client.
-1.5 credit hours.
+I credit hour.
 This course provides comprehensive content necessary in the assessment of the acutely or critically ill patient.
 Emphasis is on examination of the cardiovascular and respiratory systems, based on complex interpretations from laboratory and technical findings.
 Required for all acute care nurse practitioner and cardiovascular clinical nurse specialist students in the first term of specialization.
-The first seven weeks of the course may be taken for 0.7 credit hours as an elective by students in any specialty who have an interest in electrocardiographic (ECG) interpretation.
-One and one-half hours per week.
+One hour per week.
 D. Chyun.

 610a, Advanced Assessment. o.6 credit hours.
 Practicum concentrates on development of a systematic methodology of identifying patients' needs for health care.
 History taking, physical examination, diagnostic studies and interpretation, analysis of medical and nursing diagnoses, and documentation form the basis of this first clinical course.
 Selected clinical problems of hospitalized patients in the acute care setting are studied in the context of case conferences.
 Physical diagnosis rounds with physician preceptorship are included.
 Required for all clinical nurse specialist, acute care nurse practitioner, and oncology nurse practitioner students in the first year of specialization.
 Prerequisite: successful completion of 554a skills tests.
 Seven hours per week for eight weeks.
-J. Coviello.
+D. Chyun, J. Coviello, R. Sipples.

-611a, Conceptual Basis of Nursing Practice.
-2 credit hours.
+611b, Conceptual Basis of Nursing Practice.
+1.5 credit hours.
 Through the discussion of concepts and theories in nursing and other disciplines, this course facilitates formation of a conceptual basis for advancing knowledge and practice.
 Required for all adult advanced practice nursing clinical nurse specialist, acute care nurse practitioner, and oncology nurse practitioner students in the first year of specialization.
-Two hours per week.
-M. Knobf.
+One and one-half hours per week.
+D. Chyun.

-612b, Advanced Specialty Practicum I. 4 credit hours.
+612b, Advanced Specialty Practicum I. 4.3 credit hours.
 This practicum provides students with direct care experience with their special population (acute care, cardiovascular, oncology).
 The focus of the practicum is on assessment and subsequent management of selected problems for a caseload of patients in acute, ambulatory, and/or long-term settings.
 During clinical conferences students present cases, formulate clinical diagnoses, and discuss management strategies for patients within their elected special population.
 Required for all students in the first year of specialization.
 Prerequisite: successful completion of 554a, 609a, and 610a.
-Twelve hours per week.
+Thirteen hours of clinical per week.
 J. Coviello.

 615a/b, Principles and Practice of Oncology.
 2 credit hours per term.
 This course provides comprehensive core content focusing on concepts of illness, health-promotion, and decision making.
 Emphasis is on assessment, diagnosis, and management of common clinical problems.
 Diagnosis and management of these common clinical problems are examined within the context of the acute, ambulatory, and/or long-term setting.
 Required for all oncology clinical nurse specialist and nurse practitioner students.
 Two hours per week.
-M. Knobf, R. Sipples.
+R. Sipples.